olidacombe/dotfiles/dot_config/nvim/README.md

 ## TODO

++ finish terrabastard plugin 🌟
++ make a teleport for choosing a branch, and cracking open `:DiffviewOpen {branch}`
 + fix oil keymap clashes with c-{h,j,k,l}
 + async git
 + luasnips for work (jira prefix from branch name or similar)